Title: On the Verge (Prelude to an Admission of Love)

 “You probably know more about it than I do.
 Word is, it’s a top secret US military research station, off limits.”
 Walker pulls antiseptic, gauze pads, and tape from a drawer and lines them up on the counter.

 “You’ve never been there, never seen it?”
-Mulder challenges.
+Mulder asks.

 “No. Brigham…our rescue pilot…did a fly-by once, from a distance.
 Said it was just a few small igloo-style structures, not much to it.”